By Lucky Byfleet

-For the last week (march 2021) a volcano has been erupting near Grindavik and the Blue Lagoon.
-By volcano standards it is small, but to those of us lucky enough to visit it it is huge!
+Since March 2021 a volcano has been erupting near Grindavik and the Blue Lagoon.
+By volcano standards it is small, but to those of us lucky enough to visit it is huge!
 Whilst it is an easy hike (for those used to hiking – hiking shoes, waterproofs, windproofs, food and drink, are required and there is a steep gravel climb) and so many people have been to see it – us included! – it is still extremely dangerous and people should follow instructions from the authorities.

-In the awesome volcano themed visitors centers all year round…and in the wild they go off about every five years, but that doesn’t mean you can, or should go and get up close and personal with them.
+You can see volcanoes in the awesome themed visitor centres all year round…and in the wild they go off about every five years, but that doesn’t mean you can, or should go and get up close and personal with them.
 Find out more here.

-Without volcanoes Iceland simply wouldn’t exist, and event our nick name, the land of Ice and Fire, is a nod to them and the glaciers which take up 11% of land in the middle of the North Atlantic.
-Because of them our island continues to grow 2 to 3 cm every year, the lava pushing it’s way up through the Mid-Atlantic Ridge, a fault line between the North American and Eurasian tectonic plates.
-In fact, since the middle ages a third of the lava that has covered the earth’s surface has been here in Iceland!
+Without volcanoes, Iceland simply wouldn’t exist, and even our nickname, the land of Ice and Fire, is a nod to them and the glaciers which take up just over 10% of land in the middle of the North Atlantic.
+Because of them, our island continues to grow 2 to 3 cm every year, the lava pushing its way up through the Mid-Atlantic Ridge, a fault line between the North American and Eurasian tectonic plates.
+In fact, since the middle ages, a third of the lava that has covered the Earth’s surface has been here in Iceland!

-However a lot of people are imagining the volcano spewing lava at the time.
-In Iceland we have eruptions pretty regularly, every five years or so, but this doesn’t guarantee it, certainly not neatly enough for to book a holiday to view one!
+However, a lot of people are imagining the volcano spewing lava at the time.
+In Iceland, we have eruptions pretty regularly, every five years or so, but this doesn’t guarantee it, certainly not nearly enough for to book a holiday to view one!
 And even if they did erupt at the perfect time for your holiday many are in inaccessible places, such as the Central Plateau.

 Whilst there are between 30 and 40 that have erupted there in the last few centuries there are three times that – over a hundred that haven’t erupted during the past thousand years.
 That said the highlands are a glorious place to go – but a challenging drive so you are probably best booking a trip into the highlands during summer in a 4×4 with Iceland Discover.

 Even if a volcano erupts during your holiday safety must be your top priority.
 Volcanoes are dangerous, bringing noxious gases, flash floods, earthquakes, mudslides and more with them.
-Therefore our first advice about a live volcano is stay away!
+Therefore our first advice about a live volcano is to stay away!
+At least until the Search and Rescue squad have decided if it is safe.
 If you want to see lava up close we thoroughly recommend the Icelandic Lava Show in Vik.
 They create lava from the rock here and teach you all about it as they pour it in front of you.
 You can feel the heat and really see it up close from perfect safety.

-We cannot in good conscious tell anyone to go anywhere near a live volcano, but it is awesome to explore the lava tunnels!
-There are huge caves across the country, and some of which you can go inside and see the marks or the lava flowing through it millennia before.
+We cannot in good conscience tell anyone to go anywhere near a live volcano, but it is awesome to explore the lava tunnels!
+There are huge caves across the country, some of which you can go inside and see the marks of the lava flowing through it millennia before.
 Very cool!

-Some people worry about visiting Iceland because there may be a volcanic eruption, but rest assured the chances of one happening whilst you are here are tiny, and especially not in the areas that most tourists frequent.
-The volcanoes are also all monitored constantly, you can see earthquakes (a sign of movement in the earths crust) and how active or inactive they are on our national weather website.
+Some people worry about visiting Iceland because there may be a volcanic eruption, but rest assured the chances of one starting whilst you are here are not high, and especially not in the areas that most tourists frequent.
+The volcanoes are also all monitored constantly, you can see earthquakes (a sign of movement in the crust of the Earth) and how active or inactive they are on our national weather website.

 This monitoring gives us lots of forewarning if there will be an eruption, so we can evacuate any areas required.
-If you are worried that you won’t be alerted, because you are exploring our beautiful wilderness solo do not worry, all mobile phones, Icelandic and Foreign will be messaged if an eruption is imminent, giving you time to come to safety.
+If you are worried that you won’t be alerted because you are exploring our beautiful wilderness solo do not worry, all mobile phones, both Icelandic and foreign will be messaged if an eruption is imminent, giving you time to come to safety.